-A. The Superintendent shall establish a structure at the District and school level to monitor progress on student conduct, including annual reporting to the DistrictBoard.

-B. The District shall monitor progress on student conduct in a way that is data driven and responsive to the needs of schools and students.

-C. The monitoring structure shall be connected to School and District Improvement Plans and designed to identify areas of need, target tiered areas for support, thus enabling schools and the District to craft solutions.

-D. Monitoring information shall be presented in a manner that is transparent and accessible to administrators, teachers, and the general public as the law permits (OAR 581-021-0330, OAR 581-021-0340).
-Ongoing
+- A. The Superintendent shall establish a structure at the District and school level to monitor progress on student conduct, including annual reporting to the Board. - B. The District shall monitor progress on student conduct in a way that is data driven and responsive to the needs of schools and students. - C. The monitoring structure shall be connected to School and District Improvement Plans and designed to identify areas of need, target tiered areas for support, thus enabling schools and the District to craft solutions. - D. Monitoring information shall be presented in a manner that is transparent and accessible to administrators, teachers, and the general public as the law permits (OAR 581-021-0330, OAR 581-021-0340).
+Ongoing monitoring shall be used to ensure that equitable school-based practices are implemented in a fair, non-discriminatory, and culturally responsive manner.

-- Formatted: Normal, Space Before: 0 pt, Tab stops: 3.08", Left - Formatted: Different first page header

-Formatted: Indent: Left: 0.44", First line: 0", Tab stops: 0.44", Left

-Formatted: Indent: Left: 0.44", First line: 0", Tab stops: 0.63", Left + Not at 0.88" + 0.88"

-Student Conduct and Discipline

-4.30.010-P

-monitoring shall be used to ensure that equitable school-based practices are implemented in a fair, non-discriminatory, and culturally responsive manner.